-The experts at our law firm in Netherlands
+The attorneys at our law firm in Netherlands

 The rental law in the Netherlands

 The rental law in the Netherlands is designed to protect the tenant but also offers certain rights to the homeowners.
-For example, the landlord may not ask for a payment before the tenant is able to move into the home.
+One issue that that the landlord may not ask for a payment before the tenant is able to move into the home.

-According to the Dutch laws that govern rental issues, there is a special rental price system, based on points.
-Each property in the Netherlands
+The Dutch laws that govern rental issues establish a special rental price system, based on points, which is described in more detail below.
+A property in the Netherlands